ericdeansanchez/OpenSpace/readme.md

 ### How We Got Here

 We chained together some API calls.
-The basic idea was to get the Places API, combine it with our data, then present it to our users.
+The basic idea was to get the Places API data, combine it with our data, then present it to our users.
 <div align="center"><img src="docs/assets/collection.png"></div>

 We compiled the calls into a collection on **Postman**: